V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Related Work

 From a dataset perspective, several LLM-based autonomous driving datasets have been built on top of existing autonomous driving datasets.
-For example, Talk2Car~\cite{deruyttere2019talk2car}, NuPrompt~\cite{wu2023nuprompt}, NuScenes-QA~\cite{qian2023nuscenesqa}, NuInstruct~\cite{ding2024nuinstruct}, and Reason2Drive~\cite{nie2023reason2drive} create captioning, perception, prediction, and planning QA pairs based on the NuScenes~\cite{caesar2019nuscenes} dataset.
-BDD-X~\cite{kim2018bddx} is extended from BDD100K~\cite{yu2020bdd100k}.
+For example, NuPrompt~\cite{wu2023nuprompt}, NuScenes-QA~\cite{qian2023nuscenesqa}, and NuInstruct~\cite{ding2024nuinstruct} create captioning, perception, prediction, and planning QA pairs based on the NuScenes~\cite{caesar2019nuscenes} dataset.
 DriveLM~\cite{sima2023drivelm} adopts real data from NuScenes~\cite{caesar2019nuscenes} and simulated data from CARLA~\cite{dosovitskiy2017carla} to have larger-scale and more diverse driving QAs.
-Other datasets curated independently focus on different types of QA tasks.
-HAD~\cite{kim2019had} contains human-to-vehicle advice data.
-DRAMA~\cite{malla2023drama} introduces joint risk localization and captioning.
-Lingo-QA~\cite{marcu2023lingoqa} proposed counterfactual question-answering tasks.
-MAPLM-QA~\cite{tencent2023maplm} emphasizes map and traffic scene understanding.

-Different from those LLM-based driving research that only supports individual autonomous vehicles, our problem setting and proposed \namedataset~dataset are designed for cooperative driving scenarios with multiple CAVs.
-In our problem setting, the LLM can aggregate perception features from multiple CAVs and provide answers to questions from different CAVs.
-Our \namedataset~is also designed to focus on the potential occluded regions.
-In addition, our \namedataset~contains both highway and urban cooperative driving scenarios, making our planning task more challenging than prior works based on the NuScenes~\cite{caesar2019nuscenes} dataset.
+Different from those LLM-based driving research that only supports individual autonomous vehicles, our problem setting and proposed \namedataset~dataset are designed for cooperative driving with multiple CAVs.